Tiago-0liveira/hotc/docs/features.md

 # Hot Reloading Library (C) - Features

-This document outlines possible and future features for the Hot Reloading library in C.
+This document outlines included, possible and future features for the Hot Reloading library in C.

+## Included Features

+- Hot reloading of shared libraries
+- Automatic detection of library changes
+- Support for multiple platforms (Windows, Linux (not tested yet))

 ## Proposed Features